Tropical mixtures of star tree metrics: Tropical secant varieties and the space of star trees

-From Theorem~\ref{thm:4ptCondition} we know that the linear equations characterizing the star tree topology are the tropicalization of the generators of the ideal $I$ above with respect to the trivial valuation.
-Moreover since this ideal is binomial, the tropicalization of any set of binomials generating the ideal constitutes a tropical basis.

-Let $L$ be the linear space spanned by the star tree metrics.
-From expression~\eqref{eq:monomialMap} we know that it is generated by the set of all vertices of the second hypersimplex $\Delta(2,n)$, i.e.~the exponents of our monomial map $\psi$: $\{e_i+e_j: 1\leq i<j\leq n\}$.
-As an example, if $n=4$, this polytope is the octahedron and for $n=5$ it is a 4-dimensional polytope with 10 vertices.
-In general, $\Delta(2,n)$ is an $(n-1)$-dimensional polytope in $\RR^n$ with $\binom{n}{2}$ vertices.
-In particular, we conclude that the dimension of $L$ equals $n$.
+From expression~\eqref{eq:monomialMap} we know that $L$ is generated by the set of all vertices of the second hypersimplex $\Delta(2,n)\subset \RR^n$, i.e.~the exponents $\{e_i+e_j: 1\leq i<j\leq n\}$ of our monomial map $\psi$.
+The polytope has $\binom{n}{2}$ vertices and dimension $n-1$.
+We refer to \cite[Chapter~9]{GBandCP}, \cite[Chapter~6 $\S$3]{GKZ} for the historical background and basic properties of this well-studied polytope.

-Although the space of star trees is the tropicalization of a toric variety, the space of positive weighted star trees (i.e.~\emph{``star tree metrics''}) is not the tropicalization of any algebraic variety.
-More precisely, it is characterized by equations in tropical arithmetic, but they are not tropicalizations of Laurent polynomials, despite the fact that the Four Point Condition is the tropicalization of the polynomials $x_{ij}x_{kl}+x_{il}x_{jk}+x_{ik}x_{jl}$.
-The metric condition causes for this misbehavior.
-However the space of star tree metrics is the intersection of the positive orthant with the tropical variety of tropical rank one symmetric matrices (i.e.~the space of trees.)
-In the language of \cite{ASCB}, it is the positive part of this tropical variety.